If you’re from Alaska, you’re probably familiar with Alaska’s most common types of bees.

 The polyester comes from the material they secrete to line their nest cells with a sticky layer that helps keep them warm and protects them from predators.

-Polyesters will also make honeycombs inside the nest cells that may be used by other insect species for nesting or storing food.
+Polyesters will also make honeycombs inside the nest cells that other insect species may use for nesting or storing food.

 Polyester bees are essential pollinators for many native flowers, including fireweed and others found in alpine environments.